jayveeong/SEscript/README.md

 # Installation & Configuration of DNSmasq for a DHCP.

-After configuring the local bridge go back to your putty and run this command.
+After configuring the local bridge go back to your terminal and run this command.

 ```ifconfig tap_soft```